 - 1 cup dry white wine, (pinot grigio or sauvignon blanc)

-- 3 tbsp sliced garlic cloves, (6 to 8 cloves depending on size)
+- 3 tbsp slivered garlic cloves, (6 cloves)

 - 1/2 tsp red pepper flakes